irri094/cse408ebay/README.md

 # Bengal Bay

-Bengal Bay Bengal Bay is our academic project of level 4.Term 1 .
+Bengal Bay is our academic project of level 4/Term 1 .
 We tried to implement the features of an e-commerce site.
-The motivation for our project is to povide an effiecient and faster platform for customer and seller interaction.
-Our major features include
+The motivation for our project is to provide an effiecient and faster platform for customer and seller interaction.
+Our major features include:

   - Order a product
   - Sell a product